Skip to main content

 Created by the change consultant William Bridges, Bridges transition model emphasises the emotional transition people go through in the course of experiencing and accepting a change.
 The model recognises three stages companies should help guide employees through:

-• Ending, losing and letting go – For many people, the first reaction to change is a resistance marked by fear and discomfort.
+• Ending, losing and letting go: for many people, the first reaction to change is a resistance marked by fear and discomfort.

-• The neutral zone – When the change is starting to take place, people will be stuck between letting go of the old status quo and welcoming the new.
+• The neutral zone: when the change is starting to take place, people will be stuck between letting go of the old status quo and welcoming the new

-7. Kübler-Ross change management framework
+7. Kübler-Ross change curve

-• Anger – When an unwanted change feels forced on a person, anger is natural.
+• Anger: when an unwanted change feels forced on a person, anger is natural

-• Bargaining – People may try to push for a compromise to avoid having to accept the change entirely.
+• Bargaining: people may try to push for a compromise to avoid having to accept the change entirely

-• Depression – If employees are upset about the change and feel hopeless about it, they may enter a stage of depression.
+• Depression: if employees are upset about the change and feel hopeless about it, they may enter a stage of depression

-• Acceptance – When people realise there’s no other option, they eventually reach the point of acceptance.
+• Acceptance: when people realise there’s no other option, they eventually reach the point of acceptance

 Ideally, you want to design your change approach to address these potential feelings head-on and keep employees from experiencing the worst of them.